jasny/php-rfc-strict-operators/README.md

 By default, all PHP files are in weak type-checking mode for operators.
 A new `declare()` directive is added, `strict_operators`, which takes either `1` or `0`.
-If `1`, strict type-checking mode is used for operators in the the file.
-If `0`, weak type-checking mode is used.
+If strict type-checking is not enabled, there will be no change from the current behaviour of PHP.
+If strict type-checking is enabled, the following stricter rules will be used;

-In strict type-checking mode, operators may cast operands to the expected type.
-However:
+  - Operators may perform type casting, but not type juggling:

-  - Typecasting is not based on the type of the other operand
+    - Type casting is not based on the type of the other operand
-  - Typecasting is not based on the value of any of the operands
+    - Type casting is not based on the value of any of the operands
   - Operators will throw a `TypeError` for unsupported types

 In case an operator can work with several (or all) types, the operands